Deciding if Fighting Traffic Tickets Is a Good Idea

 "[A person] [operating a human-powered vehicle] [approaching a stop sign shall slow down] and, [if required for safety, stop before entering the intersection].
 After slowing to a reasonable speed or stopping, [the person shall yield the right-of-way to] [any vehicle] [in the intersection] or [approaching on another highway so closely as to constitute an immediate hazard during the time the person is moving across] or [within the intersection or junction of highways], [except that a person after slowing to a reasonable speed and yielding the right-of-way if required, may cautiously make a turn or proceed through the intersection without stopping]."

 Some elements you can't really challenge (you are a person after all), but notice that stopping isn't actually required!
 It's only necessary if it is "required for safety" and the law explicitly allows you to "cautiously make a turn or proceed through the intersection without stopping."

 Chances are good that the police officer wrote down something like "rolled through intersection without a complete stop."
 You can easily go into court, lay out the law, and demonstrate that you never violated the law in the first place.
 Will a judge accept this?
 Absolutely.
 This is precisely what lawyers do, they break down laws into elements and try to prove that some element wasn't met.
 Remember, you're innocent until proven guilty.

 Don't Pay the Ticket, It's Often an Admission of Guilt

-When you first get your ticket, do not pay it.
+When you first get your ticket, do not pay it if you have any doubts as to whether it can be successfully fought.
 In almost all jurisdictions, paying the fine is an admission of guilt.
 Instead, find out how you can get your day in court.

 Consider Traffic School